anderson-aristotle/js-object-modeling/README.md

 -   Model real-world entities.
 -   Compare entity traits with entity behavior.
 -   Implement these models with JavaScript objects.
--   Compare attribute properties and method properties.
+-   Contrast the definitions of "property", "attribute", and "method"

 ## Preparation